rails/rails/guides/source/configuring.md

 * `helper` defines whether or not to generate helpers.
 Defaults to `true`.
 * `integration_tool` defines which integration tool to use to generate integration tests.
 Defaults to `:test_unit`.
 * `system_tests` defines which integration tool to use to generate system tests.
 Defaults to `:test_unit`.
-* `javascripts` turns on the hook for JavaScript files in generators.
-Used in Rails for when the `scaffold` generator is run.
-Defaults to `true`.
-* `javascript_engine` configures the engine to be used (for eg. coffee) when generating assets.
-Defaults to `:js`.
 * `orm` defines which orm to use.
 Defaults to `false` and will use Active Record by default.
 * `resource_controller` defines which generator to use for generating a controller when using `rails generate resource`.
 Defaults to `:controller`.
 * `resource_route` defines whether a resource route definition should be generated